-Mindfulness intervenes seamlessly into the performance, allowing for better execution of movements; thus, uplifting the running performance.
+Incorporating mindfulness into running doesn't mean that every run needs to be a slow, introspective journey.
+Mindfulness can be seamlessly integrated into the performance, allowing for better execution of movements; thus, uplifting the running performance whether you're

 Back to top of Mindfulness Can Enhance Your Running Experience